MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 > [!NOTE]
-> When you building the UWP app with AppCenter you don't have to manually download your symbols file and upload it to diagnostics, indeed it would be forwarded to diagnostics automatically.
-So if the app crash, then crash appear symbolicated.
+> When you build UWP apps with App Center Build, you don't need to manually download your symbols file and upload it App Center Diagnostics.
+The symbol files are automatically forwarded to the Diagnostics service.

 ## WinRT, Silverlight, and Other Platforms